 If you part with $100 in a tax-advantaged way, the charity receives $180 (assuming a 45% marginal tax bracket).
-If your marginal tax is much lower at 25% in a no-income tax state, the charity still gets $133 for every $100 you “lose” when you donate.
+If your marginal tax bracket is much lower at 24% in a no-income tax state, the charity still gets $132 for every $100 you “lose” when you donate.

 However, that doesn’t mean we are completely done giving.
-I have made a pledge to donate half of my site’s profits to charity, and I’ve now donated about $140,000 since making that pledge.
+I have made a pledge to donate much of my site’s profits to charity, and I’ve now donated about $140,000 since making that pledge.
 Before the end of 2019, I plan to make another six-figure donation.

 Bloggers with Donor Advised Funds